House prices, credit, and housing: the Bank of Portugal's warning for the real estate market

-The real estate market is once again at the center of the economic conversation in Portugal.
-And it's not hard to see why: house prices remain high, access to housing is becoming increasingly difficult for many families, and young people often feel that buying a house has become a distant goal.
+The real estate market is back at the center of the economic conversation in Portugal.
+And it's not hard to understand why: house prices remain high, access to housing is increasingly difficult for many families, and young people feel, in many cases, that buying a house has become an overly distant goal.

 In an interview with Conversa Capital, from Jornal de Negócios and Antena 1, Álvaro Santos Pereira, governor of the Bank of Portugal, issued several important warnings about housing, credit, family debt, and financial stability.

-“We are creating conditions where housing affordability is becoming a problem for many of our families and, especially, for young people.”
+“We are creating conditions where housing affordability is becoming a problem for many of our families and, mainly, for young people.”

-This statement aptly summarizes the moment we are living in.
-The market remains dynamic, demand is still high, but the ability of families to buy or rent a house is increasingly pressured.
+This sentence sums up well the moment we are living.
+The market remains dynamic, demand remains high, but families' ability to buy or rent a house is increasingly pressured.

 Portugal was one of the countries where house prices rose the most

-According to Álvaro Santos Pereira, between 2015 and 2025, housing prices in Portugal were the highest in the entire Eurozone.
-In the European Union, only Hungary recorded higher increases, due to specific reasons in its own market.
+According to Álvaro Santos Pereira, between 2015 and 2025, housing prices in Portugal were the ones that rose the most in the entire Eurozone.
+In the European Union, only Hungary recorded higher increases, for specific reasons of its own market.

-The most recent data is particularly striking: in the last year, prices increased by 17.6%.
+The most recent data is particularly expressive: in the last year, prices increased by 17.6%.

-At the same time, housing credit is growing at nearly 10% per year and consumer credit almost 7%.
-For the Governor of the Bank of Portugal, these growth rates demand attention, especially when they coexist with already very high prices.
+At the same time, housing credit is growing by nearly 10% per year and consumer credit by almost 7%.
+For the Governor of the Bank of Portugal, these growth rates require attention, especially when they coexist with already very high prices.

-“Maintaining housing credit growth rates around 10% with such sharp price increases can lead to problems we want to avoid.”
+“Maintaining housing credit growth rates around 10% with such sharp price increases can cause problems we want to avoid.”

 This is not a warning against buying a house.
 It is, above all, a warning for families, banks, and policymakers not to repeat past mistakes.

-Housing is now a social and financial issue
+Housing is today a social and financial problem

 The governor was clear in linking the housing issue to two central themes: social cohesion and financial stability.